SoftEng-HEIGVD/Teaching-MSE-TSM-CloudSys-2022-Labs/Lab Cloud Provisioning/README.md

     On the last screen, click on __Create change set__.

-2. Examine the change set and verify that it conforms to your expectations.
+2. The status of the stack should now be __REVIEW_IN_PROGRESS__.
+Examine the change set and verify that it conforms to your expectations.
 In a second window open the EC2 console and verify that no resources have been created yet.
-Then click on __Execute__ and watch what happens in the EC2 console.
+Then click on __Execute change set__ and watch what happens in the EC2 console.
 The state of the stack should eventually become __CREATE_COMPLETE__.

    * What tags did CloudFormation add to the EC2 Instance?
 Which tag is used by CloudFormation to uniquely identify the resource?
    * How did CloudFormation name the Security Group and what tags did it add?